Countries With The Least Crypto Tax

 Puerto Rico

-Puerto Rico's income tax rate is lower in comparison with the USA's federal income taxes, and more importantly, cryptocurrency purchased as a Puerto Rico resident is tax free.
-Keep in mind that if you've purchased your digital assets before becoming a resident of Puerto Rico, you will still be subject to US tax laws.
+The income tax rate in Puerto Rico is lower than the federal income tax rate in the US, and buying cryptocurrency as a resident of Puerto Rico is tax-free.
+Keep in mind that if you purchased your digital assets before becoming a resident of Puerto Rico, you will still be subject to US tax laws.

 Becoming a Resident

-To reap the benefits of Puerto Rico's tax laws over a longer time period, you will have to purchase property within two years, and make it your primary residence.
-Real estate prices significantly rose in recent years because of the mentioned law, however, if you can afford a house in America’s tax haven, you’ll be able to live comfortably with less than $2,000 a month.
+To reap the benefits of Puerto Rico's tax laws over a longer period of time, you will have to purchase property within two years, and make it your primary residence.
+Because of the mentioned law, real estate prices have risen significantly in recent years; however, if you can afford a house in America's tax haven, you'll be able to live comfortably on less than $2,000 per month.

-Puerto Rico's capital would be the best place for relocation as it offers many different stores, boutiques, and outlets.
+The best place to move would be the capital of Puerto Rico, since it has so many different stores, boutiques, and outlets.
 The country is also known for some of the best beaches in the world.
 All in all, you'll be able to live a pleasant and exciting life.

 Portugal

-Exchanging cryptocurrency for another crypto is tax free in Portugal, and exchanging crypto for a legal tender isn't subject to tax laws either.
+Exchanging cryptocurrency for another cryptocurrency is tax-free in Portugal, and exchanging crypto for a legal tender isn't subject to tax laws either.
 However, professional or entrepreneurial activity regarding crypto will be subject to income tax.
-You can keep all your bitcoin gains and altcoins profits to yourself only if you're not a professional trader.
-Business income tax and corporate income taxes are subject to different laws from individual income tax.
+You can keep all your bitcoin and altcoins profits to yourself if you're not a professional trader.
+Business income tax and corporate income tax are subject to different laws than individual income tax.

 Becoming a Resident

-Those outside of the EU can obtain a Portuguese tax residency by purchasing or investing 350,000 euros in a property, a business, or something similar.
-Thanks to the Non-Habitual-Residency (NHR) program, the stay requirement for residency is only 7 days per year, so you might not need to relocate in order to get around paying tax.
+People from outside the EU can become tax residents of Portugal if they buy or invest 350,000 euros in a home, a business, or something similar.
+Because the residency stay requirement for the non-habitual residency (NHR) program is only 7 days per year, you may not need to relocate to avoid paying taxes.
 Some $2,200 a month will make for a pleasant stay in Portugal, which offers some of the greatest weather on the planet, among many other benefits.

 Malta